-Our operating cash flows include the effect of certain non-cancellable, contractual obligations.
-A summary of such obligations as of December 31, 2016 is as follows (in thousands):
+Our operating cash flows include the effect of certain non-cancellable contractual obligations.
+A summary of such obligations as of December 31, 2017 is as follows (in thousands):

-Payme nts due by perioo 1 Total L ess than 1 year 1-3 years 3-5 years Ν More than 5 years Long-term debt obligations, including interest \$ 67,162 \$ 17,371 \$ 33,581 \$ 16,210 \$ Operating lease obligations 30,620 4,608 9,968 8,993 7,051 Purchase obligations (1) 17,630 17,630 Minimum royalty obligations 4,458 4,458 - - Total \$ 119,870 \$ 44,067 \$ 43,549 \$ 25,203 \$ 7,051
+Payments due by period Total L Less than 1 year 1-3 years 3-5 years ore than 5 years Long-term debt obligations, including interest \$ 49,791 \$ 16,984 \$ 32,807 \$ \$ Operating lease obligations 26,111 5,016 10,018 6,724 4,353 Purchase obligations (1) 19,048 19,048 Minimum royalty obligations 1,038 1,038 Capital lease obligations 438 132 259 47 Total \$ 96,426 \$ 42,218 \$ 43,084 \$ 6,771 \$ 4,353

-(1) Our purchase obligations are comprised primarily of inventory purchase commitments.
+Our purchase obligations are comprised primarily of inventory purchase commitments to our third-party manufacturers.
 Because substantially all of our inventory is sourced from Asia, we have long lead times and therefore need to secure factory capacity from our vendors in advance.
+Our third-party manufacturing contracts are generally of annual or shorter duration, or manufactured products are sourced on the basis of individual purchase orders.

-Due to uncertainty with respect to the timing of future cash flows associated with our unrecognized tax benefits at December 31, 2016, we are unable to make reasonably reliable estimates of the timing of any cash settlements with the respective taxing authorities.
-Therefore, approximately \$2.6 million of liabilities related to unrecognized tax benefits, including interest and penalties on uncertain tax positions, have been excluded from the contractual table above.
+Due to uncertainty with respect to the timing of future cash flows associated with our unrecognized tax benefits at December 31, 2017, we are unable to make reasonably reliable estimates of the timing of any cash settlements with the respective taxing authorities.
+Therefore, approximately \$3.2 million of liabilities related to unrecognized tax benefits, including interest and penalties on uncertain tax positions, have been excluded from the contractual table above.
 For further information, refer to Note 14, Income Taxes, to our consolidated financial statements in Part II, Item 8 of this report.